Australian Symbols: An Insight into the Nation’s Identity

 The boomerang is a universally recognized symbol of Australia.
 For the Aboriginal people, it’s symbolic of cultural endurance.
 It’s also a tangible link to their presence on the continent over the years.

-The boomerang has been used for centuries by the Aboriginal people and represents the links they have had to the land for the last 60,000 years.
+Aboriginal people have used the boomerang for centuries, symbolizing their deep connection to the land for the past 60,000 years.
 They used it as a weapon for hunting as well as for entertainment and sport.
 Boomerangs were first designed to bring down game and not to return back to their thrower.
 However, in Europe, they became acquisition items and later on, souvenirs for tourists.

 Now considered one of the national symbols of Australia, the boomerang is featured in Australian military emblems.
 It expresses the desire that the wearer or recipient may return home ‘just like the boomerang’ itself.